-The Cleveland-based company stopped accepting cards recently because changes to card technology, such as holograms and computer chips, caused too much contamination and were difficult to remove.
+However, the Cleveland-based company stopped accepting cards because changes to card technology, such as holograms and computer chips, caused too much contamination and were difficult to remove.

 TerraCycle offers a mail-back box for gift cards, but given the size and expense, it’s most likely catered to retailers or consumers that generate a considerable number of cards.

 Card Recycling Alternatives

 If you are without a local recycling option, there are plenty of ways to keep gift cards out of the trash.